Emotions

 F below 60

-As discussed above, all assignments may be turned in up to two days late without penalty.
-Assignments turned in later than that will not receive full points—at maximum a point off for each day late.
+As described above, many assignments may be turned in up to two days late without penalty.
+Assignments turned in later than that will not receive full points—at maximum, a point off for each day late.
+“Missing” assignments are those which are not turned in by the late deadline, and which you have not contacted me about.
+If you miss assignments, you should always plan to be in touch with me as soon as possible to discuss when they will be turned in.

 Schedule